RuleWorld/bionetgen/bng2/README_FIRST.txt

 1) run the Perl script BNGPATH/Validate/validate_examples.pl.
 2) if any tests fail, look at the log files for more information.

-PLEASE NOTE!! stochastic simulation tests rely on statistical validation.
+PLEASE NOTE!!
+Stochastic simulation tests rely on statistical validation.
 Occasionally a validation will fail due to outliers.
 Run the validation script a few times.
 If a test passes most of the time, it is probably OK.
 Single tests may be run by passing the model basename as argument.